laurells/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 7-everybody script gives execution permission to both the owner, the group owner and other users.
 The 8-James_bond script gives all the permissions to only all other users in the world.
-The 9-John_Doe script is readable, writable, and executable to the user
+The 9-John_Doe script is readable, writable, and executable to the user The 10-mirror_permissions sets the mode of two files to be the same